OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/application-defined-or-object-defined-error.md

 ```

-     **Note**  Such code still lists all the Visual Basic for Applications error messages, but displays "Application-defined or object-defined error" for host-defined errors, for example those in Visual Basic that relate to forms, controls, and so on.
+Such code still lists all the Visual Basic for Applications error messages, but displays "Application-defined or object-defined error" for host-defined errors, for example those in Visual Basic that relate to forms, controls, and so on.
 Many of these are trappable [run-time errors](vbe-glossary.md).
 You can use the Help  **Search** dialog box to find the list of trappable errors specific to your host application.
 Click **Search**, type **Trappable** in the first text box, and then click **Show Topics**.
 Select **Trappable Errors** in the lower list box and click **Go To**.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).